Tongue Fu Boat Party

 Classic Boat Festival

 Classic Boat Festival at St Katherina Docks I photographed on 9 September was the part of Totally Thames 2017 Festival and brought a number of Londoners and other visitors together.
 More than 40 vintage sailing and motor yachts plus live music, natural face painting, street food and Moo Canoes were on offer at this public event.
-Great fun day for all participants and visitors.
+A great fun day for all participants and visitors.

 Back to the River